What Is a #10 Can? Everything You Need to Know about using #10 Cans

-If you want to store emergency food for the long-term, then you’ve probably heard #10 cans mentioned.
-These are some of the best ways to store food but they also have some major drawbacks.
+If you want to store emergency food long-term, you’ve probably heard #10 cans mentioned.
+These are some of the best ways to store food but also have some major drawbacks.

-Here’s what you need to know about #10 cans, we’ll be covering:
+Here’s what you need to know about #10 cans:

 What Are #10 Cans?